MartinPdeS/PyOptik/docs/source/code.rst

-:orphan:

 .. _source_code:

 Source Code Documentation
 =========================

-This section provides an overview of the key classes and functions within the `PyOptik` library, including the `Sellmeier` class.
-Detailed documentation of each component is generated automatically, showing all available members, inherited members, and their corresponding source code.
+Welcome to the PyOptik Source Code Documentation.
+This section provides a comprehensive overview of the key classes, functions, and utilities available within the `PyOptik` library.
+Each component is documented in detail, with information on its members, inherited properties, and direct links to the source code.

 Class Documentation
 ===================

-Below, you'll find automatically generated documentation for other significant classes and functions in the `PyOptik` library.
+Below, you will find detailed, automatically generated documentation for significant classes and functions in the `PyOptik` library.
+These descriptions are intended to help you understand how each class and function fits into the overall framework, and how to utilize them effectively in your projects.

 .. _sellmeier_material:

 SellmeierMaterial
 -----------------

-The `SellmeierMaterial` class extends the `Material` base class to specifically handle materials described by the Sellmeier equation.
+The `SellmeierMaterial` class extends the `Material` base class to handle materials defined by the Sellmeier equation.
+It allows for precise modeling of refractive indices using parameters from the Sellmeier formula, which is essential for optical design and simulation.

 .. autoclass:: PyOptik.SellmeierMaterial
     :members:
-    :inherited-members:
     :member-order: bysource
     :show-inheritance:
     :undoc-members:

 TabulatedMaterial
 -----------------

-The `TabulatedMaterial` class extends the `Material` base class to specifically handle materials described by the tabulated values.
+The `TabulatedMaterial` class extends the `Material` base class to handle materials characterized by tabulated refractive index and absorption values.
+This class is particularly useful when working with empirical data from experiments or literature.

 .. autoclass:: PyOptik.TabulatedMaterial
     :members:
-    :inherited-members:
     :member-order: bysource
     :show-inheritance:
     :undoc-members: